 Introduction

-Hello, I am Striker2783.
-I am currently a student at [Insert] University studying to get a Bachelor's of Science in Computer Science (BSCS).
-I have been interested in Computer Science for a while.
-[Insert More Stuff...]
+Hello, I am Owen Kemp.
+I am currently a student at Wright State University.
+My majors are a Bachelor's of Science in Computer Science (BSCS) and a Bachelor's of Science in Physics.
+I am a senior in Computer Science and a Sophomore in Physics.

 Projects